NervousGroove/Max/README.md

 ![Wesley Y](https://img.shields.io/badge/Created%20by%20One%20Man-Started%20when%20I%20was%2014%20years%20old-blue)

 # 🍕 Max
-Project Max, is a robot capable of making any movement, based on its movements.
+Project Max, is a drone capable of making any movement, based on its movements.
 This is possible, because of its programming, and your smartphone.
 It sounds like a crazy idea, but Max is under construction!
 In this repository are all Max scripts (in C++).

 # 🤖 Arduino-based
 Max is being built with Arduino (C++), and covers several other technologies.